LittleHobbitFrodo/BaseOS/README.md

 # BaseOS
 BaseOS is a template for your operating system project.
 It performs all the activities around it, such as building the kernel and creating a disk image.

+# IMPORTANT
+BaseOS is not yet finished and may not work.
+It still needs tinkering...

 # Main Goal
 The main goal of this project is to create a reliable and simple platform for creating multi-platform operating systems in several programming languages and on different 64 bit platforms.
 So far only the x86_64 target is supported.